hutchcodes/portaldocs/portal-sdk/generated/portalfx-telemetry-getting-started.md

 <a name="getting-started-faq-troubleshooting-user-access-i-had-access-and-now-i-do-not"></a>
 #### &quot;I had access and now I do not&quot;
-Check [aka.ms/ramweb](aka.ms/ramweb) or [aka.ms/myaccess](aka.ms/myaccess) and identify if you are still part of a group with access to the database.
+Check [aka.ms/myaccess](https://aka.ms/myaccess) and identify if you are still part of a group with access to the database.
 If you are part of an access group with valid permissions, check with the group's owner(s) to identify if there is a problem with your access.

 Alternatively you can open command prompt and enter: